Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 🔍MORE HOTELS IN INSADONG

-Myeongdong along with Insadong is the best places to stay in Seoul for first-timers due to its close proximity to top tourist attractions.
 Myeongdong is livelier than Insadong and quieter than Hongdae in terms of nightlife.
-If you want a super central location, budget-friendly hotels, and lots of shopping, Myeongdong is the best neighborhood to book a stay.
+If you want a super central location, budget-friendly hotels, and lots of shopping, Myeongdong is the best neighborhood to book a hotel.

 Myeongdong is centrally located between Insadong and Namsan Mountain.
 If you book a hotel here, you will be located within walking distance or easy access from the majority of tourist sights like Namsan Tower and Seoul’s Palaces.